anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 K8s Conformance
 +++++++++++++++

-It must be noted that the default :cite:t:`k8s-conformance` testing is disruptive thus Anuket RC2 rather picks :cite:t:`non-disruptive-conformance` testing as defined by :cite:t:`sonobuoy`.
+It must be noted that the default :cite:p:`k8s-conformance` testing is disruptive thus Anuket RC2 rather picks :cite:p:`non-disruptive-conformance` testing as defined by :cite:p:`sonobuoy`.

 focus: [Conformance]